Minxrod/CETris/readme.txt

 Del - quit

 Known issues:
- Rotating right will sometimes cause the program to exit?
-Might be related to how I'm checking key input.
  Can't see upcoming pieces yet
- No lose condition, yet...

 Special thanks/Credits to...
  Michael - helped troubleshoot at the hackathon this was started at